-Java Lava climbed Bukit Kaba (1,945 m) for the first time in May 2016 – highly recommended.
+Java Lava climbed Bukit Kaba (1,945 m), Bengkulu province, for the first time in May 2016 and again in 2018.
+Kaba is highly recommended for families with older children under close supervision.
 The mountain has a low profile – not a typical volcanic cone.
 Locally, Kaba is referred to as a bukit (‘hill’) rather than a gunung (‘mountain’).
-Location: Bengkulu province, south-eastern Sumatera.

 As Dan Quinn writes in Gunung Bagging, Bukit Kaba is … a truly beautiful and fascinating volcano complex.
 Given just how stunning the panorama is and how little effort is required to reap such a reward, it really doesn’t get any easier than this!
 Given its easy access and spectacular views, many visitors/campers can be expected on weekends.

 Bukit Kaba has a complex of some five craters trending ENE-WSW.
 The two most visited and spectacular craters are known locally as Kawah Hidup (‘live crater’) and Kawah Mati (‘dead crater’), separated by a low ridge.
 Kawah Lama (‘old crater’) lies to the ENE of Kawah Mati.
 Two ancient, forested craters lie to the WSW of Kawah Hidup.
 The highest point in the complex, 1,945 m, is on the forested crater nearer to Kawah Hidup (not at the lookout or rim of Kawah Hidup as is usually presumed.)

 Treks include circumnavigation of the rims of Kawah Hidup and Mati, which can be extended to include Kawah Lama, as well as the descent to the floors of Hidup and Mati.
 With an early start, fit trekkers should be able to achieve all these in one day.